Devontae Booker Player Prop Bets for NFL Week 9 | New York vs. Las Vegas 11/7/2021

 Season Stats

-- So far this year Booker has rushed for 216 yards on 64 carries (27.0 ypg), with two rushing touchdowns.
+- Booker has rushed for 216 yards on 64 carries (27.0 yards per game), with two touchdowns on the ground this year.

 - Click over to SISportsbook and find the latest player props and odds for Booker's matchup with the Raiders.